GenR8ive/VizuLLM/CONTRIBUTING.md

-# Contributing to VisuLLM
+# Contributing to VizuLLM

-Thank you for your interest in contributing to VisuLLM!
+Thank you for your interest in contributing to VizuLLM!
 This guide will help you create new visual components using our Zod-based schema system.

 ## 🚀 Quick Start